AT-RIFLES PART 2:

 Armour penetration

 PICTURE: Boys antitank rifle Mk 1*.
-Notice the bolt and the off centerline sights (the rear sight has be turned up in this photo).
-Notice that this is Boys Mk 1*, which unlike earlier Mk 1 had a proper bipod and "harmonica" muzzle brake.
+Notice the bolt and the off-centreline sights.
+Notice that unlike earlier Mk 1 this version has a proper bipod and "harmonica" muzzle brake.
+This version was not used by Finnish military.
 (Photo credit Gun Pictures.net website).
 CLICK THUMBNAIL TO SEE LARGER PIC (63 KB).

 PICTURE: Finnish soldier with Boys antitank-rifle in May of 1942.
 The soldier has tunic for field uniform M/27 and Hungarian steel helmet m/38.
 Photograph taken by Military Official P. Jänis in Rukajärvi region.
-(SA-kuva photo archive, photo number 87643).
-CLICK THUMBNAIL TO SEE LARGER PIC (82 KB).
+(SA-kuva photo archive, photograph number 87643).
+CLICK THUMBNAIL TO SEE LARGER PIC (122 KB).

-The rate of fire for this at-rifle varied around 5 - 7 shots/minute.
-Empty magazine weight 450-grams, while fully loaded one weight 1.2 kg.
-Rear sight in Mk 1 was diopter-type with settings to 300 and 500 yards.
-Equipment of the weapon included magazine box, which contained 8 magazines for it.
-Practical after-armour effects were so small that bullets had to be aimed to crew members of the targeted armour vehicle.
-As typical to weapons of its class, this antitank rifle had both bipod (although somewhat usual in that) and muzzle brake.
+The maximum rate of fire for this at-rifle varied around 5 - 7 shots/minute.
+Empty magazine weight 450 grams, while fully loaded one weight 1.2 kg.
+Rear sight in Mk 1 was peep sight type with settings for 300 and 500 yards.
+Front sight has sight post inside circular sight protector, with the combination providing good sight picture.
+Equipment supplied with the gun included magazine box, which contained 8 magazines.
+Practical after-armor effect of 14-mm projectiles was so small that for practical purposes bullets had to be aimed to crew members of the targeted armour vehicle.
+As typical to weapons of its class, this antitank rifle had both (in its case monopod-like) bipod and muzzle brake.
 But even with the muzzle brake the muzzle flash was visible enough for Finnish military manuals to especially warn about that.
-Manuals also contain warning informing that the bolt does not close on top of the empty magazine and replacing magazine demanded first pulling bolt as far back as possible.
+The manual does not mention this, but the muzzle brake has three vent holes, which vent the gases basically all around, hence it tends to throw up any sand, snow or debris that is located below muzzle of the gun.
+Manual also contain warning informing that the bolt does not close on top of the empty magazine and replacing magazine demanded first pulling bolt as far back as possible.

 8 mm pst kiv/38